 Meditations Before Mass is a Catholic classic by Msgr.
 Romano Guardini and offers practical, straightforward advice that will help you overcome distractions and restlessness during Mass, and thus opening to you the incomparable swell of graces that Our Lord is ever impatient to give you through the Eucharist.

 Everyday Meditations will help you discern God's voice daily, rest in it, and respond to it according to each day's opportunities and needs.
-These are Bl.
-John Henry Newman's most moving Christian meditations, each guaranteed to enkindle in your soul the very same love they enkindled in his.
-As they nurtured Newman's daily acts of conversion and finally made him worthy of the title "Blessed," so will they call you to daily acts of conversion and finally lead you, as they led Newman, "to bow down in awe before the depths of God's love."
+These are St. John Henry Newman's most moving Christian meditations, each guaranteed to enkindle in your soul the very same love they enkindled in his.
+As they nurtured Newman's daily acts of conversion and finally made him worthy of the title "Saint," so will they call you to daily acts of conversion and finally lead you, as they led Newman, "to bow down in awe before the depths of God's love."